-5 Reasons Why You Need To Add Vitamin D To Your Life, Like, Yesterday
+6 Reasons Why You Need To Add Vitamin D To Your Life, Like, Yesterday

 This multi-powered vitamin has so many important functions in the body, but it’s estimated that about 42% of the US population is Vitamin D deficient.
 The safest and easiest way to get Vitamin D is through foods such as salmon, tuna, mackerel, egg yolks, or milk or by taking Vitamin D supplements.

 1. It helps to strengthen your immune system and fight off infections

 There are two different functions of our immune systems: the innate system, which is the body’s rapid response system to fighting infections, and the adaptive system, which produces sophisticated and highly specific responses to infections and provides long-lasting protection from illnesses we’ve experienced.

 2. It's a natural mood booster

 “Sunshine vitamin” is a cute nickname, but the truth is most people can’t get all the Vitamin D they need from being outside.
-For people with darker skin, this is especially the case: pigment (melanin) acts like a shade and reduces the body’s ability to produce Vitamin D from sunlight.
+For people with darker skin, this is especially the case: the pigment melanin acts like a shade and reduces the body’s ability to produce Vitamin D from sunlight.

 4. It strengthen your bones